 Our rule is to be vague in our exact locations until after we leave the campground or RV park.
 We also don’t post our travel itinerary or exact locations publicly.
 If we go exploring or sightseeing, we don’t share our sightseeing photos until after we’ve returned back to our campsite.

-Ditch campsite decor that has your names
+Ditch personalized campsite decor

 Don’t set yourself up to become a victim of theft before it even happens.
 Refrain from advertising who you are on your RV or campsite decorations.

 Don’t advertise your campground location on social media